Sporting Events

 While major league baseball’s spring training season coincides and overlaps with the spring break season, there’s always a feeling of playing hooky associated with whiling away a lazy afternoon at any of Arizona’s romantic Cactus League ballparks.

-All the clichés apply when it comes to baseball in the spring in Arizona, it’s a time of hope, rebirth and renewal for players and fans.
-There’s always something new on the Arizona Cactus League horizon but eternally nestled in the context of a nostalgic backdrop like the foothills of the Twin Buttes just beyond the outfield fence at Tempe Diablo Stadium.
+All the clichés apply when it comes to baseball in the spring in Arizona: it’s a time of hope, rebirth and renewal for players and fans.
+There’s always something new on the horizon come spring training, so it’s an unparalleled first look at a franchises fresh faces, veteran stars, and overall chemistry for the season ahead.

-Originally opened in 1969 as the spring training home of the one-season wonder Seattle Pilots, (the team spent two spring seasons in Tempe as the Pilots before becoming the Milwaukee Brewers just prior to Opening Day in 1970) Tempe Diablo Stadium (2200 West Alameda Drive) is now the longest continually operational ballpark in the Cactus League and an iconic local landmark.
-The Angels arrived in 1993 and are under contract with the city through 2025.
+Originally opened in 1969 as the spring training home of the one-season wonder Seattle Pilots — the team spent two spring seasons in Tempe before becoming the Milwaukee Brewers just prior to Opening Day in 1970 — Tempe Diablo Stadium is now the longest continually operational ballpark in the Cactus League and an iconic local landmark.
+The Angels arrived in 1993 and are under contract with the city through 2035.

 The sloping parking lot in front of the main entrance on the first base side fills up quickly as does the lot beyond the outfield wall but there is plenty of parking along the curbsides of the surrounding office park neighborhood with rickshaw bicyclists offering rides to the ballpark for a nominal fee.